nhannguyen95/learning-notes/languages/javascript/introduction.md

 JS offers backward, but not forward compatibility.

 Two mechanisms to support forward compatibility are:
-- Transpiling (most popular tool is Babel): convert source code from one form to another.
+- Transpiling (most popular tool is [[babel]]): convert source code from one form to another.
 This solves forward-compatibility problems related to syntax.
 - Polyfill: the pattern of providing a definition of a new API for an older environment that does not support it.
-Transpilers like Babel detects which polyfills your code needs and provide them automatically for you.
+Transpilers like [[babel]] detects which polyfills your code needs and provide them automatically for you.

 ---